Tim55667757/TKSBrokerAPI/README_EN.md

   - number of instrument lots, integer >= 1, default 1;
   - take profit level, fractional number >= 0, default 0 (if 0, no take profit order will be placed);
   - stop loss level, fractional number >= 0, default 0 (if 0, stop loss order will not be placed);
-  - expiration date of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:% S`.
+  - expiration date of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:%S`.

 You can also use more simple keys to perform buy and sell operations on the market `--buy` or `--sell`, for which you can set up to 4 optional parameters:

 - number of instrument lots, integer >= 1, default 1;
 - take profit level, fractional number >= 0, default 0 (if 0, no take profit order will be placed);
 - stop loss level, fractional number >= 0, default 0 (if 0, stop loss order will not be placed);
-- expiration date of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:% S`.
+- expiration date of take profit and stop loss orders, by default the string `Undefined` (in this case orders will be valid until canceled) or you can set the date in the format `%Y-%m-%d %H:%M:%S`.

 <details>
   <summary>Command for buying and placing take profit and stop loss orders</summary>